course-details-portlet

 The project report is given a temporary grade.
 Individual oral examination/presentation may adjust the grade up or down to the final grade, according to performance.

-- Students must pass both parts to pass the course
+- Students must pass both parts to pass the course.

-The students should be able to reflect on how the master thesis can relate to UN sustainable goals.
+As part of the thesis, students should be able to reflect on how the master thesis can relate to UN sustainable goals.

 Specific conditions